mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

 ## Conclusion

 Inittially I had the intention to discuss today also about the [states](https://docs.saltstack.com/en/develop/ref/states/all/index.html) but it turns out I should leave it for the next time.
-We have seen how everything comes glued together in Salt and how the information from different processes can be used in order to generate configurations with ease.
+We have seen how everything comes glued together in Salt and how the information from different processes can be used in order to generate configurations with ease, without reuiring to manually update data files.